hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ### Hmmm, how do I implement the API in client application?

-After user obtains the Client ID and Client Password which is detailed in my article titled **Using API Gateway to Data Services Cloud Console** as shown in this picture:
+After user obtains the Client ID and Client Password as shown in below picture.
+The flow to get this menu is detailed in my blog titled **Using API Gateway to Data Services Cloud Console.**

 ![image of the client id and client secret](/img/credentials-created-client.png "Client Credentials")